Considerations of “But For”

 Impossibility: Ontological and Epistemic Distinctions

-Now although interpreting logical impossibility in terms of contradiction and inconceivability much like that of the Court in Clements is correct, it is an ontological claim.
+Now although interpreting logical impossibility in terms of contradiction and inconceivability much like that of the Court in Clements is correct, it is often more so an ontological claim.
 In this, it is a statement about what circumstances could exist; however, as previously analyzed, this leads to unresolved difficulties in proving causation.
 Beyond what is considered logically impossible being too large in scope, what is being analyzed isn’t necessarily what exists, but rather what we can know and prove.
-As such, since what is being analyzed is if we could know if causation was possible using the “but for” test, this is perhaps better fit as a standard of epistemology.
+As such, since what is being analyzed is less so about conceivability and more so about justification, this is perhaps better fit as a standard of epistemology.

 Philosophical Considerations regarding Court findings

-One of the big concerns regarding this conclusion is that it appears less so based on an abstract rule, but more so based on a particular example.
-In this, although it is clear that it is impossible, and to an extent why, it’s hard to clearly articulate in more abstract terms why as a rule this is true.
-What properties does this set of circumstances possess which makes it “impossible”
+One of the areas this entry seeks to address regarding the conclusion in Clements (regarding impossibility) is that it appears less so based on an abstract rule, but more so based on a particular example.
+In this, although it is clear that it is impossible, and to an extent why, based on these findings, it is hard to clearly articulate in abstract terms what properties in particular made it “impossible” to justify causation.

 In this, although it doesn’t in itself serve to be an indicator of impossibility of proof, beyond the Court’s findings it appears this accomplishes two things at least:

-1. By providing global “but for” some causation has been proven.
-In this it helps with the distinction between when causation cannot be proven and when causation cannot be proven using the “but for test”.
+- By providing global “but for”, some causation has been proven.
+This helps with the distinction between when causation cannot be proven and when causation cannot be proven using the “but for test”.
 Concerning this, the latter is more so an evaluation of the test rather than causation itself.
 As such, when global “but for” is proven it appears that it is more so a problem with the test than causation and as such it appears more plausible to allow for a different test.

-1. Additionally by making global “but for” a requirement before moving to a material contribution test, it avoids problems where a plaintiff simply cannot succeed in proving but for.
-Rather by enforcing global but for there are no cases where proof of causation is entirely forfeit, sustaining the fundamental principles of negligence.
+- By making global “but for” a requirement before moving to a material contribution test, it avoids problems where a plaintiff simply cannot succeed in proving but for.
+Rather, by enforcing global but for there are no cases where proof of causation is entirely forfeit, sustaining the fundamental principles of negligence.

 Underdetermination

-In regard to underdetermination as a concept, it more or less posits/means that based on the evidence available, it is insufficient to tell which conclusion to believe in.
+Underdetermination as a concept exists when based the evidence available, it is insufficient to tell which conclusion to believe in about the evidence or what can be inferred from it (Stanford 2023).

-More specifically, In circumstances of undetermination, it requires that there exist multiple incompatible conclusions which are both based on all the same evidence and are equally supported based on this evidence.
+More specifically, In circumstances of underdetermination, it requires that there exist multiple incompatible conclusions which are both based on all the same evidence and are equally supported by this evidence.

 As such, since they are both based on all the same evidence, there is no evidence to believe one conclusion over the other, serving as an epistemic problem.

 Now, theories of underdetermination often revolve around how there isn’t enough to determine that a specific conclusion is true, which although serves as an obstacle to establishing scientific proof, is not necessarily an obstacle to proving “but for”.
-This is due to “but for” being carried out in a robust common sense manner based on a balance of probabilities.
+This is due to “but for” being carried out in a robust common sense manner based on a balance of probabilities (Clements v.
+Clements, 2012 , paras38, 49).

 Underdetermination and Multiple tortfeasors